StereoBoden/json-to-view-app/README.md

 # Json to View App

-Consumes a json file and programatically generates views based on tehe config
+Consumes a json file and programatically generates views based on the config

 ## Installation

 Simply run master and it should compile and run within Android Studio

 ## Known Issues
-- Blue view has a white area when the location (miles TextView) is updated
+- Blue view has a whitespace area when the location (miles TextView) is updated
 - FusedLocationClient inside LocationClientFactory sometimes doesnt update its coordinates

 ## Libraries Used